alcatraz5yz/IDPA/README.md

 #Welcome to my IDPA-project

-for my project I wanted to create an interactive website where you can see
+for my project I wanted to create an interactive website where you can see DO login/signup using simple flask
-* The default registration and login pages that `express-stormpath` can provide to your application.
--gaming made with phaser.js
--Also some other little games made with pure javascript=>jQuery -it is deployed to heroku so you can watch it on ddd.heroku.com
+-Also some other little games made with pure javascript=>jQuery -also some cool background arts
+-it is deployed to heroku so you can watch it on idpa.heroku.com

-[]gantt picture
+[x]gantt picture

 []structure of whole website

-[]with mysql oder postgresql (sqlalchemy) nicht mit sqlite
+[]evtl with mysql oder postgresql (sqlalchemy)

 []restful api mit hoher sicherheitsstufe

 []jquery games finished

-[]html5 game finished

 []assemble everything

-[]latex file finished
+[]latex file finished?

-[]md file in github finished
+[x]md file in github finished

 []testfiles schreiben

-[]deploy to heroku
+[x]deploy to heroku